komomon/Komo/readme.md

     sensitive   only collect directory with crawl,email
         --url       one url
         --urls      an urls file
-    webattack   only attack web from url or urls
-        --url       one url
+    webattack   only attack web from url or urls: pocscan, Weak password scanning, crawl urls to xray --url       one url
         --urls      an urls file
+    webattack2  only poc scan from url or urls: pocscan, Weak password scanning --url       one url
+        --urls      an urls file
     hostattack  only attack ip from ip or ips
         --ip        one ip
         --ips       an ips file
+    attack      run webattack and hostattack: crawl url to xray, pocscan, Weak password scanning

     Example:
         python3 Komo.py install